mitchellrstack/modulous-two/README.md

 ## Acknowledgments

-* Thanks to the [r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/) for the fun idea!
+* Thanks to [r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/) for the fun idea!